cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/DNA Extractions/2023-24/CBC DNA Extraction Plan.md

 		colonies that got diseased, died from disease, bleached and recovered, died from bleaching, and stayed healthy throughout how symbionts themselves change over time
 	using MCAV and PSTR samples since 2019

+Oct 15-19
-Look at coral ITS2 metabarcoding studies and see methods number of reads per sample and or depth of sequencing
+- Look at coral ITS2 metabarcoding studies and see methods number of reads per sample and or depth of sequencing symportal
-	symportal
+- **pull out april2024 data because it is for historical data??** **012024 added new transects**

 |        | Healthy | Diseased_Tissue | Diseased_Margin |
 | ------ | ------- | --------------- | --------------- |